 We also need to more directly address our need for a more diverse workplace with the talent to help us tackle the global net zero challenge.

 We are actively seeking other businesses and charities to join up to become part of the Grid for Good programme.
-To find out more please get in touch.
+Find out more below.

 Maryam fled from her home ending up as a refugee in the UK.
 She was living in the YMCA in Birmingham, searching for a job when a chance meeting with the Grid for Good team led to an opportunity at National Grid.
 Her hard work and enthusiasm meant that she was ultimately offered her dream job.